 In perfect sync with the earlier Huawei Mate launches, the newest device in the lineup is scheduled to debut sometime in Q3 2019, as per the official information from the manufacturing company.

 Huawei’s first 5G modem – the Balong 5G01 chip – was brought out at Mobile World Congress.
 As per the official announcement, it possesses a bandwidth capacity of 2.3Gbps.
-While the size of the chipset suggests its usage in mobile hotspots and self-driving automotive, it seems Huawei is about to challenge that assumption.
+While the size of the chipset suggests its usage in mobile hotspots and self-driving automobiles, it seems Huawei is about to challenge that assumption.
 It is currently working on a 5G modem that is meant for phones and will be included in its next 5G feature phone, as suggested before.

 Huawei wishes to be an end-to-end services provider for 5G.
-It plans to deliver network equipment to service providers as well as making 5G-ready hardware available in the market for consumers.
-Albeit Huawei’s setback in the US in the recent months, it doesn’t seem that its calculated move forward is to be deterred in any way.
+It plans to deliver network equipment to service providers as well as make 5G-ready hardware available in the market for consumers.
+Albeit Huawei’s setback in the US in recent months, it doesn’t seem that its calculated move forward is to be deterred in any way.